Julianne Spratlin, Artistic Director/Founder

 Ms. Spratlin began her teaching career at the Atlanta Ballet Center for Dance Education, teaching and coaching preprofessional division students, many of whom went on to join Atlanta Ballet and other professional companies.
 During her time in Chicago, she taught at the Lou Conte Dance Studio of Hubbard Street Dance Chicago.
 In San Francisco, Ms. Spratlin taught at The Ballet Studio since 2010 and became TBS Associate Artistic Director.

 Sensing the need for a new kind of ballet school in San Francisco, Ms. Spratlin established the Dance Training Center / San Francisco in January of 2014.
 A school with the highest quality of training, smaller classes and a less competitive environment than some larger schools, DTC/SF strives to give individual attention to students in a healthy, positive atmosphere.
 DTC/SF is also a place where professional dancers and students from other ballet schools come to tuneup and work on their technique when recovering from injury.
-Ms. Spratlin regularly teaches company class for Smuin Ballet, Amy Seiwert's Imagery, and SF Danceworks.
+Ms. Spratlin regularly teaches company class for Smuin Ballet and Amy Seiwert's Imagery.
 She is also thrilled to return to the Atlanta Ballet Center for Dance Education since 2016 as a faculty member for both the Advanced and Professional Summer Intensives.

 Henry Berg, Master Teacher

 Called "one of San Francisco's leading dance teachers", Henry Berg has, according to the San Francisco Chronicle, "carved a strong artistic niche as a teacher".
 With a career that spans over three decades in dance, film, television, theatre and academia, Mr. Berg has established himself as one of the foremost dance teachers in the country.